ericgj/ing/README.md

   2. A __subdirectory__ of the root dir, in which case it attempts to preload `ing.rb` within that subdirectory: e.g. __some/task/ing.rb__

-The command is then dispatched as normal to `Some::Task.new(:force => true).call`  (`#call` is used if no method is specified).
+The command above is then dispatched as normal to `Some::Task.new(:force => true).call`  (`#call` is used if no method is specified).
 So you should put the task code within that namespace in the preloaded file.